sagar1024/smart-gambit/README.md

 ---

-Note - It is currently under development.
+Note - This project is currently under development.